MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/overview.md

 ### Complexities with multiple Microsoft Entra tenants

 When you create a new Microsoft Entra tenant, it requires extra work to provision, manage, secure, and govern the identities.
 You must also establish the required policies and procedures.
 Collaboration is best in a single Microsoft Entra tenant.
-Moving to a multi-tenant model creates a boundary, which can result in user friction, management overhead, and increase the attack surface area, which can cause a security risk and complicates product scenarios and limitations.
+Moving to a multitenant model creates a boundary, which can result in user friction, management overhead, and increase the attack surface area, which can cause a security risk and complicates product scenarios and limitations.
 Some examples include:

 - **Multiple identities for users and administrators for each tenant** – If [Microsoft Entra B2B](/azure/active-directory/external-identities/what-is-b2b) isn’t used, the user has multiple sets of credentials to manage.
-For more information, see [Considerations and recommendations for multi-tenant Azure landing zone scenarios](considerations-recommendations.md).
+For more information, see [Considerations and recommendations for multitenant Azure landing zone scenarios](considerations-recommendations.md).
 - **Azure services limitations in supporting multiple Microsoft Entra tenants** – Azure workloads that only support identities homed in the tenant to which it's bound to.
 For more information, see [Azure products and services Microsoft Entra integration](considerations-recommendations.md#azure-products-and-services-azure-active-directory-integration).
 - **No centralized configuration or management for Microsoft Entra tenants** – Multiple security policies, management policies, configuration, portals, APIs, and JML (joiners, movers, and leavers) processes.
-- **Billing and licensing complexities and potential requirement for license duplication for Microsoft Entra ID P1 or P2 licenses** - For more information, see [Considerations and recommendations for multi-tenant Azure landing zone scenarios](considerations-recommendations.md).
+- **Billing and licensing complexities and potential requirement for license duplication for Microsoft Entra ID P1 or P2 licenses** - For more information, see [Considerations and recommendations for multitenant Azure landing zone scenarios](considerations-recommendations.md).

 Organizations need to be clear about why they're deviating from the corporate Microsoft Entra tenant model to ensure the extra overhead and complexity is justified in meeting the requirements.
 There are examples of these instances in the [scenarios article](scenarios.md).